MBoemo/DNAscent/README.md

 ```shell
 python DNAscent/scripts/index.py -d path/to/fast5/reads
 ```
-This will produce a file `index.DNAscent` which will be needed as input to the `DNAscent detect` executable.
+(Note that this script requires h5py - see below.)
+This will produce a file `index.dnascent` which will be needed as input to the `DNAscent detect` executable.

 You can run `DNAscent detect` (on 10 threads, for example) by running:
 ```shell